-Through science and education, we create opportunities that connect people to nature.
-Collecting data to benefit research and educate our communities through interactive learning and hands-on training.
-For more than 40 years, Manomet has maintained a spring and fall migration banding program.
-Bird Banding is an effective method of research that helps answer important questions in issues from conservation to climate change.
-We focus on areas including:
+For more than 50 years, Manomet has maintained a spring and fall migration bird banding program.
+Bird banding is an effective method of research that helps answer important questions on issues from conservation to climate change.
+Manomet’s banding lab, one of the first bird observatories established in North America, focuses on areas including:

 - Migration: When and where birds arrive can tell us about habitat and food availability.
 This information can be used to inform habitat management and land use strategies.